 Test Instructions: This is a multiple-choice type of questions consisting of 35-items.
 Each question tests your knowledge on one of the basic subjects in nursing, i.e. Psychiatric-Mental Health Nursing.
-They are objective type of questions which are based from the facts; it is very important to use your critical and reasoning skills.
+They are objective type of questions which are based on the facts; it is very important to use your critical and reasoning skills.
 The rationales are included once you finished the set.
-If there are questions that have a similarity to other sources, the author doesn’t intend to do it; instead, she hopes to enhance your knowledge on the said area.
+If there are questions that have a similarity to other sources, the author doesn’t intend to do it; instead, she hopes to enhance your knowledge in the said area.

 The topics included are the following:

 - Therapeutic and Non-therapeutic Communication

 - Developmental stages

 1. Mental health involves a lot of interdependent determinants including behavior, social and emotional wellness and the like.
 Which of the following factors is not included in categorizing the mental health of an individual?

 a.
 Sexual factor

 c.
 Interpersonal factor